Facts at a Glance About Tomorrowland Speedway:

 Overview of Tomorrowland Speedway

 Many kids dream about driving so this can be a dream come true!
 This very small version of a raceway is geared toward little drivers.
 Mini versions of real racecars drive the 4/10th of a mile on a 4 lane course designed with the Indianapolis Motor Speedway in mind.
 Though your race car is on a guide rail, you steer and control the speed.
+Here’s what one parent had to say about this ride:

 Queue and seating information for Tomorrowland Speedway